Donna and Blue

 In 1981 I had come to a turning point.
 I wanted more detail in my work than batik could offer.
 I investigated silkscreen printing, using dyes on the silk.
 I developed my own technique and refined my images using many colours and lots of detail.
 I continued using this method until 1994, when I realized I wanted more control over the printing process.
 I started working on museum board using water base inks.
 I found this combination of materials and technique to be a wonderful way to express myself.

 For many years I have been using my own paintings as the basis for drawing my silkscreen stencils.
 In 2014 I had the opportunity to exhibit a collection of my watercolour paintings with my friend Diana Dabinett.
 We painted luscious florals from our own perspectives.
-I chose to represents flowers from unusual points of view.
+I chose to represent flowers from unusual points of view.
 I enjoy the flow of watercolour on both paper and watercolour canvas.

 I hope my both my landscapes and my fantasy florals bring you pleasure and that you enjoy my site.